HeikoBecker/Lassie/sempre/DOCUMENTATION.md

     (rule $Wh (who) (ConstantFn null))
     (rule $ROOT ($Wh $Set) (SelectFn 1))

-This rules allow us to simply ignore the presence of *what* or *who*.
+These rules allow us to simply ignore the presence of *what* or *who*.

 ### Freebase-specific semantic functions